mossgreen/mossgreen.github.io/_posts/2018-09-05-Spring-Certification-Spring-Core.md

     2. The Spring container is closed.
     3. Destruction callbacks are invoked on the singleton Spring beans in the container.

+Initialization lifecycle callback methods are called on all objects regardless of scope, **in the case of prototypes**, configured destruction lifecycle callbacks are not called.

 ```xml
 <!-- test-db01-config.xml contents-->